-Database Field Name ToAddr_L Data Type LONG Inclusion Mandatory Width 6 Domain Whole numbers from 0 to 999999 Examples 123 123 Description The ending value of the address range on the left side of the road segment at the TO node (endpoint).
-This value node (endpoint).
-This value can be lower than the Left FROM Address.
+Database Field Name ToAddr_L Data Type LONG Inclusion Yes Width 6 Domain Whole numbers from 0 to 999999 Examples 123 Description The ending value of the address range on the left side of the road segment at the TO node (enupoint).
+This value can be lower tha n the Left FROW Address.